-Plantar fasciitis involves pain and inflammation of a thick band of tissue, called the plantar fascia that runs across the bottom of your foot and connects your heel bone to the toes.
-Plantar fasciitis is one of the most common causes of heel pain.
+Heel Pain arising in the thick band of tissue (plantar fascia) that runs across the bottom of your feet and connects the heel bone to the toes is known as Plantar Fasciitis.
+It is a prevalent cause of heel pain.

 Plantar fasciitis is one of the most common orthopedic complaints.
 Your plantar fascia ligaments experience a lot of wear and tear in your daily life.
 Normally, these ligaments act as shock absorbers, supporting the arch of the foot.
 Too much pressure on your feet can damage or tear the ligaments.
 The plantar fascia becomes inflamed, and the inflammation causes heel pain and stiffness.
 This is more likely to happen if: